mrushyendra/ign-gazebo/tutorials/logical_audio_sensor.md

 You can also echo `yellow_box`'s microphone detection topic, and you should see that this microphone can detect audio from `blue_box`'s source as well.

 Since the source attached to `blue_box` was configured with `<play_duration>0</play_duration>` in SDF, it won't stop playing unless we call the stop service on it.
+Before we call the stop service on this source, move `blue_box` around with the transform control tool - you'll see that once `blue_box`'s source volume falls below a microphone's detection threshold (defined in the SDF via `<volume_threshold>`), messages will stop being published to the microphone's detection topic.

-Let's go ahead and call the stop service to make sure that this source will stop playing:
+Let's go ahead and call the stop service to make sure that this source will stop playing.
+Move `blue_box` back towards its original position, until you see detection messages being published by the microphones attached to `green_box` and/or `yellow_box`.
+Now, go ahead and stop `blue_box`'s source by running the following command:

 ```
 ign service -s /model/blue_box/sensor/source_1/stop --reqtype ignition.msgs.Empty --reptype ignition.msgs.Boolean --timeout 1000 --req 'unused: false'